TimCoates/TimCoates.github.io/pages/overview/process.md

 }
 ```

-Requests to Provider systems MUST include a http header as below (using the above token as an example) with a Key of Authorization and a value of `Bearer ` + the value in `access_token` from the above response:
+Requests to Provider systems **MUST** include a http header as below (using the above token as an example) with a Key of Authorization and a value of `Bearer ` + the value in `access_token` from the above response:

 | Key | Value |
 | --- | --- |
 | Authorization | Bearer eyJ0eXAi... shortened for display ...QHQOqJWU2ToLA |

+NB: This is in addition to <a href='developing.html#use-of-the-ssp-and-associated-http-headers'>http request headers required by the SSP</a>.

 ### Get Slots ###
 This is the process to find availability at the selected service, it is <a href='search_free_slots.html'>described in detail here</a>.